 The district court adopted the Report and Recommendation after considering the parties' objections and responses and their briefed arguments about the effect of the Supreme Court's intervening decision in Metropolitan Life Insurance Co. v.
 Glenn, --- U.S. ----, 128 S. Ct.
 2343 (2008).
 See Holland v.
 Ret.
-Plan of Int'l Paper Co., No. 05-1095, 2008 WL 4163089, \6 (W.D.
+Plan of Int'I Paper Co., No. 05-1095, 2008 WL 4163089, 6 (W.D.
 La.
 Sept.
 4, 2008).
 The district court paid the Plan Administrator's decision a modicum less deference because of the apparent conflict that arose from International Paper's funding of the trust and its Senior Vice President's role as the Plan Administrator.
-Id. at \4.
-Substantively, the district court noted that "[a]lthough all of Defendant's medical reviewers concluded that Holland was capable of performing."
-Id. at \6.
+Id. at 4.
+Substantively, the district court noted that "[a]Ithough all of Defendant's medical reviewers concluded that Holland was capable of performing some occupation, none indicated what kinds of jobs Holland was capable of performing."
+Id. at 6.
 Discounting the two years that Holland worked as a dispatcher-a light duty job-because Doherty explained that all of the jobs for which Holland qualified were physically demanding, the district court found that "Holland has worked almost exclusively in heavy, labor intensive work for over thirty years, which indicates that his skills are not transferable."
 Id.
 The court thus held that the Plan Administrator "could not have competently determined that there were jobs for which Holland was qualified by education, training, or experience without consulting a vocational expert" and that "[t]he Administrator's conclusion that Holland is not disabled is not supported by substantial evidence and is thus arbitrary and capricious."
 Id.
 As such, applying a modicum less deference, the district court held that the Plan Administrator abused its discretion and, consequentially, awarded Holland disability retirement benefits and attorney's fees.
-Id. at \7.
+Id. at 7.